QimingFangS/CSCI2340-llama/README.md

 3. Open this repository in vscode and press `F5`.
 4. `crtl+shift+p` / `cmd+shift+p`, and select `>Activate chatbox by login`, which will open the login page and prompt the user for a username and an api key.
 5. At this point, make sure that the backend is running to successfully login.

-- better comments in the code
-- testing code for the frontend